 Are You Trying to Scare Me?

-Now, we know what you're thinking, why are you starting off telling me I should make soap, and then telling me that lye can do this sort of damage.
-Well, because it's the truth.
-You need to know that when you get into cold process soap making, you will deal with this chemical and you need to be safe!
+We know what you’re thinking.
+Why are you starting off telling me I should make soap, and then telling me that lye is caustic.
+Well, because it’s the truth.
+You need to know that when you get into cold process soap making, you will deal with lye.
+So, you simply need to be safe when handling!

-But, once you know the safety tips and feel comfortable with lye, you can truly make some of the most beautiful, skin enriching soaps you've ever had, and at the same time it can be very controlled and safe!
+However, once you know the safety tips and feel comfortable with lye, you can truly make some of the most beautiful, skin enriching soaps you’ve ever had.
+Most importantly, it can be very controlled, and safe!

 Let’s take it one step back and discuss the role lye plays in soap making.

-It's great because we can simply add any oils we want to use into a lye calculator, it will then tell you the amount of lye you need to make the reaction occur to make a solid bar of soap.
-The reaction changes both substances, and in the end you're left with NO lye!
-Cool, huh!
+It’s great because we can simply add any oils we want into a lye calculator.
+The lye calculator will then tell you the amount of lye you need to make the reaction occur, thus producing, a solid bar of soap.
+The reaction changes both substances, and in the end you’re left with NO lye!

-Another term for this is saponification, like mentioned above.
+Another term for this is saponification, like beforementioned.
 This is a fancy way of saying oils and fats that have been made into soap, after they have reacted with the lye solution.

-Obviously, you'll want to take into account properties of the oils you're using as well, but this conversation comes at a later time.
-This is the basic's behind the reaction of making soap and why lye safety is paramount.
+Obviously, you’ll want to take into account properties of the oils you’re using as well.
+However, this conversation comes at a later time.
+This is the basic’s behind the reaction of making soap and why lye safety is paramount.

 To The Point, Lye Safety Tips!